 Purple carrots are available year-round.

-Purple carrots contain high levels of anthocyanins which are potent antioxidants that are being heavily researched for their potential health benefits, including anti-cancer, anti-inflammation and pain reduction as well as the potential for treating neurological dysfunctions.
+Purple carrots are an excellent source of beta-carotene and contain manganese, vitamin C, potassium, and fiber.
+They also contain high levels of anthocyanins, which are potent antioxidants that are being heavily researched for their potential health benefits, including anti-inflammation and pain reduction.

 Restaurants currently purchasing this product as an ingredient for their menu.